Canon EOS R review: Brilliant mount, but flawed 4K video

 Because of the electronic viewfinder and rear display, a mirrorless camera is never going to have battery life as good as an optical-viewfinder-equipped DSLR.
 Nevertheless, the EOS can go for a decently long time on a charge.
 For regular shooting, you can expect to get upwards of 600 to 700 shots, and if that's not enough, a battery grip is available.
 It takes standard Canon LP-E6N batteries, and many folks (like me) have plenty of those lying around already.

 On the connection side, you've got microphone and headphone inputs, along with USB-C and micro-HDMI, all of which you'd expect on a premium full-frame camera.
-You can run it and charge the batteries on USB-C, but you'll need Canon's own charger, as third-party models won't work.
-That's a bit of a money grab, but not a deal-breaker.
+You can run it and charge the batteries on USB-C, but if you don't use Canon's own charger, be sure that any third-party model has enough power to do the job.

 Unfortunately, there's only one SD UHS II card slot.
 It hasn't affected me so far, but Tony Northrup, another attendee at the Canon event, had a card failure on his muddy waterfall hike.
 He lost several key video clips, which was bad enough.
 It could have been catastrophic, though, had it been wedding or baby shots, as he mentioned.